wkhere/stackless/Doc/library/logging.rst

    Does basic configuration for the logging system by creating a :class:`StreamHandler` with a default :class:`Formatter` and adding it to the root logger.
-The function does nothing if any handlers have been defined for the root logger.
 The functions :func:`debug`, :func:`info`, :func:`warning`, :func:`error` and :func:`critical` will call :func:`basicConfig` automatically if no handlers are defined for the root logger.

+   This function does nothing if the root logger already has handlers configured for it.

    The following keyword arguments are supported.